 Related: For a windproof option from the same manufacturer, check out the FireWire Turbo Jet Lighter from Infora.
 This windproof lighter features a torch-style ignitor and works at high altitudes as it is windproof.

 Price: Approx. $36

-Specifications: USB rechargeable; electric ignition; zinc alloy case; double-arc design; charges in one hour
+Specific features: USB rechargeable, electric ignition, zinc alloy case, double arc design, charges in one hour

 Additionally, it is windproof but not fully waterproof which makes it not the best option for wet conditions.
 If you’re looking for a reliable rechargeable lighter, this rechargeable lighter is an easy recommendation.